oracle/graal/docs/reference-manual/native-image/JFR.md

 ## Current Limitations

-The JFR support is still limited, for example, most VM-internal events and advanced features such as stack traces or memory leak detection are still missing.
 A subset of JFR features are currently available: custom and system events and disk-based recordings.
 Note that JFR events recording is not supported on GraalVM distribution for Windows.
-JFR is supported with native executables built on GraalVM based on JDK 11 or later.

 ### Further Reading